hamidgasmi/training.computerscience.cloud.aws/README.md

 	 	- [ ] A matched /32 destination route (a single IP address) will be always chosen first...
 		- [ ] A matched /24 destination route will be chosen before a matched /16 destination route...
 		- [ ] The default route matches with all traffic destination but will be chosen last
-	- A route Target can be
+	- A route Target can be:
 	 	- [ ] An IP @ or
-	 	- [ ] An AWS networking gateway/object: Egress-Only Internet Gateway, Internet Gateway, NAT Gateway, Network Interface, Peering Connection, Transit Gateway, Virtual Private Gateway
+	 	- [ ] An AWS networking gateway/object: Egress-Only G., IGW, NAT G., Network Interface, Peering Connection, Transit G., Virtual Private G.,...

 - Location: -